DevStorageEU/WhoisAPI/README.md

 # WhoisAPI

-WhoisAPI is a software with an API interface through which you can get Whois data by making an API request and passing an IP address.
+WhoisAPI is a software with an API interface through which you can get IP-Address Whois data by making an API request and passing an IP address.

 ## Installation